ServiceNowDevProgram/code-snippets/README.md

 1. Fork this repo (you get a point just by forking!)
 2. Add/Update the repo
-4. Submit a pull request!
+3. Submit a pull request!

 That's it!
 More detailed contribution instructions can be found [here](CONTRIBUTING.md)

+## Code example program!

+Have a code-snippet that could be used in the official ServiceNow API Documentation?
+You should submit your code-snippet to the [code example program](https://devlink.sn/code-example-program) instead and potentially receive a reward!

 ## Earning points